php-monsters/laravel-online-payment/README.md

 # Laravel Iranian Online Payment Component
-Online Payment Module handler for Laravel 5+ and 6 known as LaraPay component completely compatible with [BankTest](http://banktest.ir) simulator.
+Online Payment Module handler for Laravel 5+ and 6 known as LaraPay component completely compatible with [BankTest](http://banktest.ir) sandbox.
-Larapay integrated all Iranian payment gateways to one component.
+Larapay integrated all Iranian payment gateways into one component.

 Here are a few short examples of what you can do:
 * create new transaction form your order model and generate bank form